younesbelkada/blog/hf-bitsandbytes-integration.md

 We indeed observe 0 performance degradation for those models since the absolute difference of the metrics are all below the standard error (except for BLOOM-int8 which is slightly better than the native model on lambada).
 For a more detailed performance evaluation against state-of-the-art approaches, take a look at the paper!

-### Is it faster than native models?
+## Is it faster than native models?

-We also benchmarked the int8 inference speed of several models.
+While the authors state that the main purpose of the LLM.int8() method is to make large models more accessible without performance degradation, we also benchmarked the inference speed of int8 models on different models.
 Although we are close to having the same speed as the native model for large models (tested on BLOOM-176), the inference speed seems to be much slower than the native model on smaller models.
+These issues are currently as expected and might be improve with [updates](https://github.com/TimDettmers/bitsandbytes/issues/6#issuecomment-1211345635) to the bitsandbytes software.

 | Model          | Number of parameters | Hardware     | Time per token in milliseconds for Batch Size 1 | Time per token in milliseconds for Batch Size 8 | Time per token in milliseconds for Batch Size 32 |
 | -------------- | -------------------- | ------------ | ----------------------------------------------- | ----------------------------------------------- | ------------------------------------------------ |